303 British & 7.62/308 Winchester Cases

 Result – 177 grains – this is the empty case weight

-2. Now take the same case and fill it with water.
+2. Now take the same case and fill it with warm water.
 Fill it right to the top of the neck so that the water is dished slightly inwards (concavely shaped).

 3. Weigh the full case.
 If you have a beam type scale, you can lay the case on its side if you’re careful.
 The water won’t come out.